scaffold-eth/se-2-challenges/README.md

  </details>

-Remember that you will need to call `approve()` from the `Balloons.sol` contract approving the DEX to handle a specific number of your $BAL tokens.
-To keep things simple, you can just do that when interacting with the UI or debug tab with your contract.

 🚨 Take a second to understand what these functions are doing if you pasted them into your `DEX.sol` file in packages/hardhat/contracts:

 ### 🥅 Goals / Checks